gonalc/kisscore-app/README.md

 ```

 - That command will show a QR code on screen -- console -- that you can scan with your Expo Go app.

-## Workflow

-For development, create branches for specific tasks.

-Those branches should be created **from develop branch** and pushed also to `develop` but through Pull Requests, never directly.

-**Never push directly to master.**

->  There is an action triggered when pushing to master, it throws an error but it's fine, don't worry.